People

 Heba Abuad

-Heba Abuad is a Lab Manager and the Research Coordinator for Dr. Carlson’s NIH-funded study, Predictors of Health.
+Heba Abuad is a Lab Manager and the Research Coordinator for Dr. Carlson’s NIH-funded study, Predictors of Health Outcomes.
 She joined the lab in the summer of 2024 after studying Neuroscience at the University of Minnesota.
 Heba holds research experience using precision brain mapping methods and genetic data across the lifespan, in populations of ADHD and addiction disorders.
-Her previous clinical experience has interested her in child development, and she is excited to build on that knowledge at the DSCN Lab to better prepare her for graduate school where she plans to study individual-specific differences in the brain.
+Her previous clinical experience has interested her in child development, and she is excited to build on that knowledge at the DSCN Lab to better prepare her for graduate school.

 Tae Won Park